 Pour in the called-for vegetable broth, adding a little at a time and mixing as you go.
 Bring gravy to a simmer and then allow it to reduce for 20 to 30 minutes, or until your desired consistency is reached.
 This is a good time to taste your almost-ready vegetarian gravy, and add more salt and pepper if needed.

-Optional: Add 1/3 cup crème fraîche.
+Optional: Add 1/3 cup crème fraîche or plain coconut milk.

 Optional: Blend gravy to create a smoother, thicker consistency before serving.